 How can I claim EITC?

 You must file a federal tax return in order to claim EITC and a State tax return to claim Cal EITC.
 Even if you do not owe any tax or are not required to file taxes, you must file your tax return and claim EITC in order to ask for an EITC tax refund.
 Learn more about how to claim EITC, please visit the IRS site.

 It’s Your Money, Get It!

 If you have low income and work, you may qualify for CalEITC.
-This credit gives you a refund or reduces your tax owed based on your earned income in tax year and number of qualifying child or dependent.
+This credit gives you a refund or reduces your tax owed based on your earned income in the tax year and the number of qualifying child or dependent.
 The qualified taxpayers can receive up to $2,982 from the CalEITC.

 CalEITC has increased the income limits to $30,000 for families, young adults 18-24 and working adults over 65 are now eligible, and self-employed individuals are also eligible for the credit.
 More Californians will be able to claim this credit than ever before.

 Governor Gavin Newsom’s signed legislation AB 1876 to extend California Earned Income Tax Credit (CalEITC) to all qualified immigrant workers who file taxes with an Individual Taxpayer Identification Number (ITIN).

 ITIN filers don’t need to provide supporting identification information to file tax returns and claim CalEITC/YCTC.
 A Social Security Number (SSN) can now be used to qualify for California Earned Income Tax Credit (CalEITC) regardless of whether it was issued for employment or receiving federally funded benefits.